timmc/johnny/HACK.md

 ## TODO

+- Compile with Java 6 source compatibility
+- Get rid of Clojure dependency -- replace use of PersistentHashMap and similar with array-copying.
+We're not going to have tons of querystrings larger than 32 elements, so we don't get any perf benefits from PHM anyhow!
+- No checked exceptions -- switch to unchecked.
+-
 - Test that we don't fall victim to java.net.URI's constructor bug:
   There is no `x` such that
   `java.net.URI("http", "example.com", "/", x, null).equals(new java.net.URI("http://example.com/?ampersand=%26")`.